 Why did you have to set new speed limits?

-There were a number of safety issues with the state highway in this location, these had also been raised by the community.
+There were several safety issues with the highway in this location, these had also been raised by the community.
 They included:

 How were those limits decided?